Blog vs. Email vs. Social Media

 Step 1: Start with your blog

 Your blog is like your online business card.
-It’s the “home” for your intellectual property (don’t build your business on a social media platform!).
+It’s the “home” for your intellectual property (don’t build your business on a social media or funnel platform!).
 Your blog showcases your niche and expertise to the online world.
-It helps people find you and see you as someone who can help them.
-Plus, the time and effort you put into your blog is a generous gift you’re giving to whomever comes across it online.
+It helps people find you and see you as someone who knows what they’re talking about and can help them.
+Plus, the time and effort you put into your blog is a generous gift you’re giving to whoever comes across it online.

 The main objective of your blog is to help people like and trust you enough to give you their email address and sign up for your email newsletter.